salesforcecli/plugin-auth/messages/accesstoken.store.md

 # description

 authorize an org using an existing Salesforce access token By default, the command runs interactively and asks you for the access token.
 If you previously authorized the org, the command prompts whether you want to overwrite the local file.
-Specify --noprompt to not be prompted.
+Specify --no-prompt to not be prompted.
 To use the command in a CI/CD script, set the SFDX_ACCESS_TOKEN environment variable to the access token.
-Then run the command with the --noprompt parameter.
+Then run the command with the --no-prompt parameter.

 # examples

-- $ sfdx auth:accesstoken:store --instanceurl https://mycompany.my.salesforce.com
+- $ <%= config.bin %> <%= command.id %> --instance-url https://mycompany.my.salesforce.com

 - $ export SFDX_ACCESS_TOKEN=00Dxx0000000000!xxxxx

-- $ sfdx auth:accesstoken:store --instanceurl https://dev-hub.my.salesforce.com --noprompt
+- $ <%= config.bin %> <%= command.id %> --instance-url https://dev-hub.my.salesforce.com --no-prompt

 # invalidAccessTokenFormat